Colleges

 Gather Any Required Documents

 As you’re researching the colleges you’re thinking of applying to and finalizing your list, note what each college requires in terms of documentation for the application process.
-Gather the necessary materials ahead of time in order to make your application process as smooth as possible.
+Gather the necessary materials ahead of time to make your application process as smooth as possible.
 Consider using a notebook to keep your documents extra organized!

 Double Check Your Transcripts